<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Additional Tips for Electrical Panel Compliance

-• The area of the electrical equipment should generally be kept clear of any other material, equipment, piping, or ducting systems
+• The area of the electrical equipment should be kept clear of any other material, equipment, piping, or ducting systems

 • This clear space should include the entire footprint of the equipment, and extend upwards to six feet above the top of the equipment (or to the structural ceiling, if that is lower)

-Establishing Boundaries with Floor Marking
+Establish Boundaries with Floor Marking

 example floor marking clearance around electrical panel